Old books

 B.A. with a Major in Great Books Honors

-Students read works from ancient thinkers to those of the twentieth century.
-They are introduced to multiple traditions—Greek, Roman, Jewish, Christian, Enlightenment, Romantic, and beyond.
-The major is structured as an inquiry into the debates which have animated Western civilization—and which illuminate the encounter between East and West.
+The core of the major is an eight-course sequence, accompanied by discussion sections and intensive preceptorial seminars, which form the basis for further curricular and extracurricular educational experiences for the students.
+Students read works from ancient thinkers to those of the twentieth century and are introduced to multiple traditions—Greek, Roman, Jewish, Christian, Enlightenment, Romantic, and beyond.
+Interdisciplinary by design and integrative in spirit, this major inquires into the internal debates which have animated the most spirited disputes of Western Civilization, and which illuminate the encounter between East and West.

-Courses emphasize close reading, dialectical reasoning, and open discussion.
-Students become problem-solvers who read deeply, speak thoughtfully, and write with clarity and force.
+Courses emphasize close reading, dialectical reasoning, and open but rigorous discussion.
+Students wrestle with the enduring themes of human life to become problem-solvers who think dynamically, write persuasively, and lead with character and purpose.

 Fall 2027 Catalog